Okounkov's conjecture via BPS Lie algebras: Cohomological Hall algebras

 \subsection{Nakajima quiver varieties and stacks}

 We refer to \cite{Nak94,Nak98,ginz2012} for background on the material in this subsection.
-Nakajima quiver varieties play a fundamental role in this paper; we prove our main results by realising both the Lie algebras in Theorem \ref{main_thm} as the same Lie subalgebra of the endomorphism Lie algebra of the cohomology of Nakajima quiver varieties.
+Nakajima quiver varieties play a fundamental role in this paper; we prove Theorems \ref{OC_thm} and \ref{main_thm} by realising both the Lie algebras in Theorem \ref{main_thm} as the same Lie subalgebra of the endomorphism Lie algebra of the cohomology of Nakajima quiver varieties.

 Let $Q$ be a quiver and fix a dimension vector $\ff\in \BoN^{Q_0}$.
 We denote by $\mu_{\ff,\dd}\colon \BoA_{(\dd,1)}(\overline{Q_{\ff}})\rightarrow \mathfrak{gl}_{\dd}$ the composition of $\mu_{(\dd,1)}\colon \BoA_{(\dd,1)}(\overline{Q_{\ff}})\rightarrow \mathfrak{gl}_{(\dd,1)}$ with the natural projection. \begin{lemma} There is an equality $(\mu_{(\dd,1)})^{-1}(0)=(\mu_{\ff,\dd})^{-1}(0)$ of subvarieties of $\BoA_{(\dd,1)}(\overline{Q_{\ff}})$. \end{lemma} \begin{proof} Obviously the left hand side is a subvariety of the right hand side: it is the subvariety cut out by the equation